mohdasifabid/duck-notes/README.md

 $ npm start

 ## Screens in this project
-Landing Page
+-Landing Page
-Home Page
+-Home Page
-Authentication (Login, Signup and Logout) Pages Archive Page
+-Authentication (Login, Signup and Logout) Pages -Archive Page
-Trash Page
+-Trash Page
-Label Page
+-Label Page

 ## Features
 Landing Page with two options- it asks to register yourself or if you already register then you can continue after login.